kubernetes-retired/kubefed/docs/federating_crds.md

 # Federate a CRD in the target cluster

 Handling arbitrary resources is one of the essential use-cases for federation.
-This example will demonstrate how to configure federation to handle a previously unknown, arbitrary Custom Resource.
+This example will demonstrate how to configure federation to handle a previously unknown, arbitrary custom resource.

 **Note:**
 If your Custom resource works with a controller, the controller should be handle separately.